Last updated on October 21st, 2024 at 08:20 pm

 In this era of instant gratification and cutthroat competition, dealing with challenging characters at work is normal and understandable.
 Still, the workplace is turned into a battlefield of emotional blackmail, constant criticisms, and unending power plays anytime your superior showcases some narcissistic traits.
 This serious climate can deeply affect your mental well-being, job contentment, and you’re overall health.

-Let’s look through the 18 warning signs together, and you’ll figure out what you can do with their new ideas on how to safeguard yourself in this environment.
+Let’s look through the 18 warning signs of a narcissist boss together, and you’ll figure out what you can do with their new ideas on how to safeguard yourself in this environment.

 1. Takes Credit for Your Work and Ideas